kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Chymase
 	E. Tryptase

+#### Answer: B. Prostaglandin D2 - ?

 ### Q3.106
 The appendicectomy specimen from a 64-year-old woman was sent for histology because there was a suspicion that the bulbous swelling in the tip may be a carcinoid tumour.
 The histology report confirmed the diagnosis.
 Which of the following statements about carcinoid tumours of the appendix is correct?

 	A. The appendix is the most common site of gut carcinoid tumours
-	B. All appendiceal carcinoids are symptomatic
+	B. All appendiceal carcinoids are symptomatic - F
-	C. Of appendiceal carcinoids 90% metastasise
+	C. Of appendiceal carcinoids, 90% metastasise - F
-	D. All appendiceal carcinoids are associated with carcinoid syndrome
+	D. All appendiceal carcinoids are associated with carcinoid syndrome - F
 	E. The overall 5-year survival rate for carcinoid tumours is less than 20%

+#### Answer: A. The appendix is the most common site of gut carcinoid tumours - ?

 ### Q3.107
 Primary gastrointestinal lymphomas usually arise as sporadic neoplasms but also occur more frequently in certain patient populations.
-Which of the following patient populations is least likely to have primary gastrointestinal lymphomas?
+Which of the following patient populations is _least likely_ to have _primary gastrointestinal lymphomas_?

-	A. Chronic gastritis caused by *Helicobacter pylori*
+	A. Chronic gastritis caused by Helicobacter pylori
     B. Chronic sprue-like syndromes
 	C. Native inhabitants of sub-Saharan Africa
 	D. Congenital immunodeficiency states
 	E. Infection with human immunodeficiency virus (HIV)

+#### Answer: E. Infection with human immunodeficiency virus (HIV) - ?

 ### Q3.108
-A 35-year-old woman with progressive weakness and easy fatiguability for the last 6 months is seen in the Emergency Department complaining of anorexia, nausea, vomiting, weight loss and diarrhoea of 1 month’s duration.
+A 35-year-old woman with _progressive weakness_ and easy fatiguability for the last 6 months is seen in the Emergency Department complaining of anorexia, nausea, vomiting, weight loss and diarrhoea of 1 month’s duration.
 On examination she is noticed to have hypotension and hyperpigmentation of the skin.
-Laboratory tests show hyperkalaemia, hyponatraemia and hypoglycaemia.
+Laboratory tests show _hyperkalaemia_, _hyponatraemia_ and _hypoglycaemia_.
 What is the most likely diagnosis in this case?

 	A. Hypothyroidism
 	B. Addison’s disease